romeerez/orchid-orm/docs/src/guide/quickstart.md

   snakeCase: true,
   // ...snip
 });

+// to use later for custom raw SQL expressions export const { sql } = BaseTable;
 ```

 If you chose to create demo tables, there are migrations files in `src/db/migrations`.
 Run migrations: